homebridge/homebridge/README.md

 If you are a member of the iOS developer program, I highly recommend Apple's [HomeKit Catalog](https://developer.apple.com/library/ios/samplecode/HomeKitCatalog/Introduction/Intro.html) app, as it is reliable and comprehensive and free (and open source).

-## Adding HomeKit Accessories

-Once you've gotten a HomeKit app running on your iOS device, you can use it to add your Homebridge devices.
-The app should "discover" the single accessory "Homebridge", assuming that you're still running the Homebridge server and you're on the same Wifi network.
+Once you've gotten a HomeKit app running on your iOS device, it should "discover" the single accessory "Homebridge", assuming that you're still running the Homebridge server and you're on the same Wifi network.
 Adding this accessory will automatically add all accessories and platforms defined in `config.json`.

 When you attempt to add Homebridge, it will ask for a "PIN code".
 The default code is `031-45-154` (but this can be changed, see `config-sample.json`).
-This process will create some files in the `persist` directory of the Homebridge server, which stores the pairing relationship.

 # Interacting with your Devices